- What is the New Vehicle Efficiency Standard (the NVES)?

 The Bureau of Infrastructure and Transport Research Economics estimates that when comparing a new electric vehicle with a new petrol or diesel vehicle, the additional carbon emissions impact of manufacturing a new electric vehicle is offset by the reduced in-service emissions compared to an internal combustion engine vehicle after one year, if the vehicle is charged entirely from renewably-sourced electricity (e.g. home solar) and two years if charged from the grid (using the current mix of electricity generation resources).

-How will the Standard impact on farmers and food production?
+How does the NVES impact on farmers and food production?

-The Standard will only apply to new light vehicles in Australia.
-Agricultural equipment is not in scope of the Standard.
+The NVES only applies to new covered vehicles in Australia.
+Agricultural equipment is not in scope of the NVES.

 What about towing and range concerns?

-The Standard will support the ongoing supply of a wide range of vehicles, including utes and 4-wheel drives, by applying an average emissions ceiling on a vehicle manufacturer (or domestic supplier), which takes account of the mix of vehicles they sell.
+The NVES supports the ongoing supply of a wide range of vehicles, including utes and 4-wheel drives, by applying an average emissions ceiling on a vehicle manufacturer (or domestic supplier), which takes account of the mix of vehicles they sell.

 Is there enough charging infrastructure to support more electric vehicles?